Forsbergs-Skola/USS-Calliope/Objectives_Tracking_System_Documentation.md

 **Extensibility**: New completion criteria can be created by inheriting from `CompletionCriteriaSO` and implementing `IsCriteriaMet()`.
 Each implementation can query any game state through `DataController.Instance.ProgressionRuntimeData.Value`.

+**Note on Multiple Conditions**: While each `ObjectiveSO` references a single `CompletionCriteriaSO`, that criteria object's `IsCriteriaMet()` method can implement any complex boolean logic needed - checking multiple conditions, combining them with AND/OR operators, etc. The single reference is a structural design choice, not a functional limitation.

 ### 2. Controller: `ObjectivesTracker`

 **Location**: `Assets/Brad/Scripts/ObjectivesSystem/ObjectivesTracker.cs`